DingJunyao/picgo-plugin-convert-heic/README.md

 ### Usage

 - Searching `convert-heic` and install it in `Plugin Settings` in PicGo GUI.
-- Executing the folowing command if using PicGo CLI:
+- Executing the following command if using PicGo CLI:

   ```bash
   picgo add convert-heic